 Thrombotic thrombocytopenic purpura (TTP): LEMTRADA may cause blood clotting problems that can be fatal.
 Call your HCP right away if you experience symptoms such as: purplish spots on skin or in mouth due to bleeding under skin, yellowing of skin or whites of eyes (jaundice), feel tired or weak, very pale skin, fever, fast heart rate or short of breath, headache, speech changes, confusion, vision changes, seizure, low amount of urine or dark or bloody urine, stomach pain, nausea, vomiting, or diarrhea.

-Bleeding disorder (acquired hemophilia A): LEMTRADA may cause a bleeding disorder called acquired hemophilia A. Call your HCP right away if you have any of the following symptoms: bruising, nose bleeds, bleeding from a cut that may take longer than usual to stop, painful or swollen joints, blood in urine, dark or bloody stools.
+Bleeding disorder (acquired hemophilia A): LEMTRADA may cause acquired hemophilia A. Call your HCP right away if you have any of the following symptoms: bruising, nose bleeds, bleeding from a cut that may take longer than usual to stop, painful or swollen joints, blood in urine, dark or bloody stools.

 Serious infections: LEMTRADA may cause you to have a serious infection while you receive and after receiving a course of treatment.
 Serious infections may include:

 - listeria.
 People who receive LEMTRADA have an increased chance of getting a bacterial infection called listeria, which can lead to significant complications or death.
 Avoid foods that may be a source of listeria or make sure foods are heated well.